 Define suitable APIs.

-Provide encoder, bitstream and decoder specification for intermediate split rendered representations including audio and post-rendering control metadata.
+Provide encoder, bitstream and decoder specification for intermediate representations including audio with and without post-rendering control metadata.

-Provide a post-renderer specification for decoded split renderer representations to provide binaural audio output in response to head-tracker input and post-rendering control metadata.
+Provide a post-renderer specification for decoded split renderer representations to provide binaural audio output with and without head-tracker input and post-rendering control metadata.

-Specify the interfacing/integration with IVAS codec.
-Note that this may require adding constraints to IVAS codec work like, e.g., adding a deliverable of a split renderer solution compatible with the objectives of this work item or characterizing aspects of the solution under the IVAS codec work.
+Consider potential solutions offered by the IVAS work item, if available, and specify the necessary interfaces.

-The work item shall in a first phase identify and agree relevant requirements.Subsequently (a) solution(s) meeting those requirements shall be specified with demonstrated applicability to IVAS, within the timelines of the IVAS codec work item.
-In a second phase, further solutions should be developed to address potential gaps and/or enhance the solution(s) developed in the first phase.
+The work item shall in a first phase identify and agree relevant requirements to be documented in a TR.
+This shall cover:

-The developments under this work item shall lead to a new specification defining among others textual descriptions of the involved renderers and codec (incl. frame loss concealment) of the intermediate split rendered audio representation(s).
+Design constraints related to complexity and memory as well as constraints related to relevant 5G interfaces between Presentation Engine and XR Runtime such as bit rate, latency, down- and upstream traffic characteristics.

+Design constraints related to functional capability requirements such as rendering of non-diegetic sounds, 3DoF rendering of diegetic immersive sounds, 6DoF rendering of diegetic immersive sounds, including simultaneous rendering of different sound categories.

+Performance requirements.

+The solution(s) are characterized for the range of relevant interface characteristics between presentation engine and lightweight device.
+The case where the immersive audio is decoded and rendered within the XR Runtime should be considered as a reference.

 The requirements will be documented in a first technical report.
+The developments under this work item shall lead to a new specification defining among others textual descriptions of the involved renderers and codec (incl. frame loss concealment) of the intermediate representation(s).
 The performance of the developed solutions in relation to the requirements will be documented in a second technical report.
-Parts of the solutions and performance evaluations results related to phase 1 work may be referenced through IVAS codec specifications/technical report.
+Parts of the solutions and performance evaluations results may be referenced through, e.g., IVAS codec specifications/technical report.
 The developed solutions should also be referenced in the MeCAR specification.

 5 Expected Output and Time scale